Is your business new to, or trying to expand your R&D? A Project Grant can help you take on larger or more challenging R&D.

 How do I apply?

 Talk to us and we’ll help you through the process.
-You can apply at any time.

 How do I calculate eligible R&D project costs?